technicalwriting/dev/data/embeddings.rst

 .. _Sphinx: https://www.sphinx-doc.org/en/master/

 I ran this experiment on the `Sphinx`_ docs.
 The results were pretty good.
-See :ref:`embeddings-appendix-implementation` and
+:ref:`embeddings-appendix-implementation` and
-:ref:`embeddings-appendix-results` for details.
+:ref:`embeddings-appendix-results` have the details.

 .. _Related content using embeddings: https://simonwillison.net/2023/Oct/23/embeddings/#related-content-using-embeddings